iaincollins/jess/README.md

 markdown uses for comments and environment variables - and generates client libraries complete with inline documentation.

-Currently it only generates JavaScript libraries (that leverage jQuery) but the intention is to extend this over time to other languages, standalone documentation and demos.
+Currently it only generates JavaScript libraries (that leverage jQuery).
+The intention is to extend this over time to other languages, standalone documentation and demos.

-You can find Jess running at http://jess.iaincollins.com
+You can find Jess running at http://getjess.com

+Note: Jess is not associated with Postman.

 #Hints and tips